cbalasa/chatbot/README.md

 - Choose a stock exchange to view the top companies.
 - Select a company to see its current stock price.
 - Use the options to go back or explore another stock exchange.

+### Known issues in Dev

+- While using Chrome can cause hydration errors and you need to refresh the page.
+I recommend to use Safari.
+- Strict mode forces components to render twice, therefor the initial messages will appear twice in development mode.